Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Results

 \subsection{Comparing EM/F1 Scores and LLM-as-a-Judge}

-We first present the performance gap between EM/F1 scores and LLM-as-a-judge for false samples -- those with a false EM score.
+We begin by analyzing the performance gap between EM/F1 scores and LLM-as-a-judge assessments on samples with an EM score of 0.
 Next, we compare EM/F1 scores and LLM-as-a-judge across all samples.
 Ideally, LLM-as-a-judge should be used only when the EM score is false.

 \paragraph{Using LLM-as-a-Judge for False Samples.} Table~\ref{results_false_samples} presents the EM and F1 scores, along with the LLM-as-a-judge scores (from three models: Mistral 7B v0.3, Llama 3.3 70B, and Qwen 2.5 72B) for the four datasets: Quoref, DROP, HotpotQA, and 2Wiki.
 As shown in the Table, the LLM-as-a-judge scores from the three models are higher than both the EM and F1 scores.
 The largest gap is 81.9 between EM and Llama 3.3 70B as a judge on HotpotQA, evaluating Mixtral 8x7B's answers.
 The smallest gap is 15.9 between EM and Qwen 2.5 72B as a judge on 2Wiki, evaluating Gemma 2 9B's answers.
-However, this comparison may be biased since LLM-as-a-judge is only used for false samples, while true EM scores are directly assigned to it.
+However, this comparison may be biased, as LLM-as-a-judge is only applied to false samples, while samples with a correct EM score are automatically assigned a score of 1.
 To offer a broader perspective, we present experimental results for all samples in the following section.

-\paragraph{Using LLM-as-a-Judge for All Samples.} Table~\ref{results_all_samples} (in Appendix~\ref{app_compare_em_judge}) presents LLM-as-a-judge scores for Mistral 7B v0.3, Llama 3.3 70B, and Qwen 2.5 72B across four datasets, evaluated in two cases: false EM samples only and all samples.
+\paragraph{Using LLM-as-a-Judge for All Samples.} Appendix~\ref{app_compare_em_judge} presents LLM-as-a-judge scores for Mistral 7B v0.3, Llama 3.3 70B, and Qwen 2.5 72B across four datasets, evaluated in two cases: false EM samples only and all samples.
 As shown in the table, the gaps between these evaluations are minimal, indicating comparable performance.

 \paragraph{Summary.}